joey999/forNoveo/README.md

 # forNoveo
-Example of my test-framework code for Noveo group.
+Example of my test-framework in ES6 style code for Noveo group.

 ## Setup